 Conclude by teaching the meaning of this word.

 We have come to end of the prayer.
 All of our prayers end with the word, “Amen.”
 Who knows what it means?
 “Amen” means “so be it” or “let it be so.”
 When we say “Amen,” we are saying that what we have prayed, we mean, and we mean to do.
 It is sort of a way of saying that we promise to do the things we have prayed in this prayer.

 Now, let’s say the whole prayer together.
 I will say a line and you repeat it back to me.
 And when we get to the end, we will all stand up and as loud as we can “Amen!” all together!

-We hope you use this activity with your group, and if you do, please credit the author, Dr. Elizabeth Windsor.
+We hope you use The Lord’s Prayer in a Bag with your group.
+If you do, please credit the author, Dr. Elizabeth Windsor.